hundeo:

 Generally, diarrhea should not last longer than three days.
 Even if the reasons are not serious, you need to get chronic diarrhea treated.

 If your pet's condition worsens, it is also advisable to consult a veterinarian.
-A worsening of the condition occurs when your quadruped gets other symptoms besides diarrhea.
+Worsening of the condition occurs when your dog gets other symptoms besides diarrhea.

 In case of fever above 40 °C, please consult the veterinarian directly, even if this has only been in existence for a short time.